 Surface Spalling Repair of Underwater Concrete StructuresCover of underwater structural elements can spall off due to accidental damages.
 The damaged concrete cover must be replaced and repaired to prevent reinforcement corrosion in the future.
-Slightly deteriorated regions will turn to more severe and dangerous damages in short time, especially in splash zones.
-The deteriorated area of underwater structure should be cleared from both marine growth and loose concrete before repairing procedures are began.
-After that, based on the amount of damages, the boundary of spalled area should be saw-cut to a depth of 1.2-2 cm.
-In splash zones, cementitious mortar can be used for the damages region and water tolerant epoxy mortar may be employed in the case of small damage area.
-For large repaired area, formworks might be used to hold the repairing material at its position.
-This could postpone enhancement work and prevent epoxy coat utilization because if it hardens it would produce smooth surface and consequently the bond will be weak.
+Slightly deteriorated regions will turn to more severe and dangerous damages in a short time, especially in splash zones.
+The deteriorated area of the underwater structure should be cleared from both marine growth and loose concrete before repairing procedures are begun.
+After that, based on the number of damages, the boundary of the spalled area should be saw-cut to a depth of 1.2-2 cm.
+In splash zones, cementitious mortar can be used for the damaged region and water-tolerant epoxy mortar may be employed in the case of the small damaged areas.
+For large repaired areas, formworks might be used to hold the repairing material at its position.
+This could postpone enhancement work and prevent epoxy coat utilization because if it hardens it would produce a smooth surface and consequently the bond will be weak.
 Figure-1 and Figure-2 illustrate two different types of surface repairing formwork

-- Flush damaged region with fresh water completely.
+- The flush damaged region with fresh water completely.

 - Apply a bonding coat.